Hostile Work Environment MA from Employer Retaliation

 You don’t have to wonder, “Where do I find a retaliation attorney near me?”

-The workplace retaliation lawyers at Micheal O’Shea are available to meet at a location near you in Boston, Fall River, Framingham, Lowell, Pittsfield, Springfield, Wilbraham, and Worcester.
+The workplace retaliation lawyers at Law Office of Micheal O. Shea, P.C. are available to meet at a location near you in Boston, Fall River, Framingham, Lowell, Pittsfield, Springfield, Wilbraham, and Worcester.

 We listen to your story and offer guidance about what steps should get taken next.
 We help to protect you against unfair and illegal practices in the workplace.